kayslay/web-crawljs/README.md

 # web-crawlerjs

 ## About
-web-crawlerjs is a package that extracts information from a web page. web-crawljs depends on [request]() and [cheerio]().
+web-crawlerjs is a package that extracts information from a web page. web-crawljs depends on [request](https://www.npmjs.com/package/request) and [cheerio](https://www.npmjs.com/package/cheerio).

-web-crawlerjs crawl pages in a [Breadth first]() manner.
+web-crawlerjs crawl pages using a [Breadth-First Algorithm](https://en.wikipedia.org/wiki/Breadth-first_search).

 ## Installation
-Not available for installation yet, still under development.

-If you want to use it before completion clone this repo.
+web-crawljs is not available for installation yet, but, if you want to use it before it is completed, clone this repo.

 ## Example
-An Example on the usage of web-crawljs
+An example of the usage of web-crawljs
 ```javascript
     const crawler = require('web-crawljs');
     const config = {